rwaldron/tc39-notes/es8/2017-03/mar-23.md

 WH: That's overkill.
 All you need is to do the reduction to uint64's of inputs.
 You can do as much multiplication, addition, substraction, and shifting left as you want, as long as you do one reduction at the end, before you store it into a variable that escapes.
 You must also do the reduction before any comparisons or divide-like operations, including shifting right.

 DH: Let's say I'm writing some crypto code in JS and i want it to be fast.
 A) how hard is it to write that code.
 What do I need to do to get that code to work.
 I'm not arguing against big ints here.
 I like big ints.
 Dan you made the claim, most of the time you don't want big ints, but it's good to look at the cases where they do and understand how hard it is to use their goals.
 People in node have been asking for this for years.
 So if we optimize for that, how hard is it (for implementors) to optimize for?
-And then how hard is it for the
+And then how hard is it for the ...

 DE: I did talk to some people in the node communitya bout this.
 Some people expressed a preference for int64 over integer, however the maining worry was about possibly falling into a bad performance path if they left out the cast operator.
 On the other hand there were positive arguments in favor of interger over int64 in some of these use cases. ... something about hashes...
 With integers we can definitely build integer math faster than we could directly in javascript.
 We could use SIMD or similar things.

 YK: One of my sad rust experiences is opeining the great int debate in the rust.
 You want 3 things: wrapping (Crypto), an exception if you overthrow, or you miight want a bigNum.
 This proposal targets where you might want a bignum case (and there are a lot of cases where that's true).
 If you're writing crypto.

-BE: I talked to Fedor Induttny and others about this and they want
+BE: I talked to Fedor Induttny and others about this and they want ...

 YK: My point is a bit broade than the specirifcs.
 This proposal also says we don't want u32.
 We don't want many types.
 BigNum is the right thing.
 But if you look at those types there are use cases outside of BigNum.
 Tl;dr there are cases where u64 is the thing you are actually talking about.

 BE: I agree, sometimes the type is different.
 Sometimes when you want the wrap around or other things, the type is the most ergonomic solution.
 That is the trade-off that we are giving up now in favor of other benefits.

-YK: I don't think we need to give up those other benefits (or options for alternative types)
+YK: I don't think we need to give up those other benefits (or options for alternative types).

 WH: Yes, we decided this at the last meeting.